ChrisClark303/blueprism-wordlist/README.md

 - Paths are explored in order of the number of characters they already share with the end word.
 This hopefully implies a shorter path to the end word.
 - The shortest route to the end word is tracked as the search progresses; any searches that go over this length are terminated as even if successful they will not yield the shortest route.

+The solution is currently a recursive algorithm that takes a word, finds all other words that differ by a single character, and then calls itself for each of those words.
+Because of this recursive nature, this operates on a single-threaded basis; to speed things up, it might be possible to encapsulate each path into individual objects and potentially process them in parallel - an actor framework could be useful here.